 If we could have a crystal ball that showed us the future, would it change our beliefs about our world?

 I knew two veterans of World War One.
-Uncle Harrison Rothfield lost a piece of his arm at the terrible battle of Passchendaele, and 50 years later (approximately) he showed it to me.
+Uncle Isaac Rothfield lost a piece of his arm at the terrible battle of Passchendaele, and 50 years later (approximately) he showed it to me.
 He was proud of his military service for Britain, and he once sang me the chorus of the song which he, as a child, heard British soldiers singing when they marched on their way to the boats that would take them to the Boer war in South Africa.

 One verse went:

 Goodbye Dolly I must leave you, though it breaks my heart to go,

 Something tells me I am needed at the front to fight the foe,